Sonny Rollins: Winter 1961–1969: Musical explorations

 In November 1961, Rollins returned to the jazz scene with a residency at the Jazz Gallery in Greenwich Village; in March, 1962, he appeared on Ralph Gleason's television series Jazz Casual.
-During the 1960s, he lived on Willoughby Street in Brooklyn, New York.
+During the 1960s, Rollins lived on Willoughby Street in Brooklyn, New York.

 He named his 1962 "comeback" album The Bridge at the start of a contract with RCA Victor.
 Produced by George Avakian, the disc was recorded with a quartet featuring guitarist Jim Hall, Ben Riley on drums, and bassist Bob Cranshaw.
-This became one of Rollins's best-selling records; in 2015 it was inducted into the Grammy Hall of Fame.
+This became one of Rollins's best-selling records; in 2015, it was inducted into the Grammy Hall of Fame.

 Rollins's contract with RCA Victor lasted through 1964.
 Each album he recorded differed radically from the previous one.
 The 1962 disc What's New? explored Latin rhythms.
 On the album Our Man in Jazz, recorded live at The Village Gate, he explored avant-garde playing with a quartet that featured Cranshaw on bass, Billy Higgins on drums and Don Cherry on cornet.
 He also played with a tenor saxophone hero, Coleman Hawkins, and free jazz pianist Paul Bley on Sonny Meets Hawk!, and he re-examined jazz standards and Great American Songbook melodies on Now's the Time and The Standard Sonny Rollins (which featured pianist Herbie Hancock).

-In 1963, he made the first of many tours of Japan.
+In 1963, Rollins made the first of many tours of Japan.

+In 1965, he married Lucille Pearson, born on July 25, 1928, in Kansas City, Missouri.
+She eventually became his very effective manager/producer.
+They moved (partially, then completely) from New York City to Germantown, New York, where she died on November 27, 2004.

 In 2007, recordings from a 1965 residency at Ronnie Scott's Jazz Club were released by the Harkit label as Live in London; they offer a very different picture of Rollins's playing from the studio albums of the period.
 (These are unauthorized releases, and Rollins has responded by "bootlegging" them himself and releasing them on his website.)